 As nonsensical as that is, the most irritating part of the whole take is it’s justification.
 The same people who site leaks as the culprit of E3’s decline often use Nintendo, EA, and now Sony as examples to prove their point.

 Nintendo’s “Direct” and PlayStation’s “State Of Play” livestreams are touted as largely successful alternatives for E3.
 When the truth is that’s only partially correct.
 Leaks are not the reason why those companies backed away from E3.
+The real reasons have more to do with controlling the narrative and frankly, conserving resources.

 Sony has only been doing their State Of Play events for about a year and they’ve suffered leaks as well.